-The accounting policies adopted are consistent with those of the previous financial year except for the following new and amended standards and interpretations, which became effective beginning January 1, 2015.
-Unless otherwise indicated, adoption of these new and amended standards and interpretations did not have material impact on the University.
+The accounting policies adopted are consistent with those of the previous financial year, except that the Group has adopted the following new accounting pronouncements starting April 1, 2018.
+Adoption of these pronouncements did not have any significant impact on the Group's financial position or performance, unless otherwise discussed.